When it comes to helping someone to develop their website, the very first question on my intake form is:

 Another reason for having a stated outcome for your website, is because it keeps you focused on the task at hand.
 Being focused on your site’s outcomes helps to minimize costly delays from constant “do overs” – and web developers and designers are not cheap!

-For instance, let’s say that you want to build a blog solely for the sake of building your subscriber list.
-In other words, your blog’s not going to be used for the purpose of making money.
+For instance, let’s say that you want to create a website for building your subscriber list.
+In other words, your website is NOT for the purpose of making sales.

-Now that the pressure of “making money” is off your back, your mind is free to focus solely on what you want your website to do – in this case, build your list.
+Now that you have your website objective in mind, the pressure of “making money” lessens and your mind is free to focus.
+In this case, growing your subscriber list.

 Who is my target market?

-Perhaps the toughest thing you will have to do, is to remove yourself from the equation and look at your website from your target market’s perspective.
-It may be your website but it isn’t about you, it’s about what your market wants.
+Perhaps the toughest thing you will have to do, is remove yourself from the equation and look at your website from your target market’s perspective.
+It may be your website, but it’s not about you – it’s about what your market wants.

 How am I different?

-What is your Unique Selling Proposition, or USP?
-What makes you different than the other 10 million websites online doing the same thing?
-You need to determine what makes you different, better, so you don’t sound like everyone else online.
+What is your Unique Selling Proposition (USP)?
+What makes you different from the other 10 billion websites online doing the same thing?
+You must determine what makes you different, better, so that you do not come across like everyone else online.